toyinbo0903/toyinbo0903.github.io/index.md

 </p>

-**NPS Over Time**: Monitor NPS over time to identify trends and see if customer satisfaction is improving or deteriorating.
+4. **NPS Over Time**: Monitor NPS over time to identify trends and see if customer satisfaction is improving or deteriorating.<br><br>

 ```sql